My Role: Lead Product Designer

 • Performed hands-on walkthroughs to observe friction points firsthand, such as confusing input layouts and poorly labeled switches.

-Datadog analytics showed that the most common actions were not the most critical for the workflow.
+Datadog analytics.
+The data revealed that the most frequent user actions weren't aligned with the intended workflow.
 Session replays revealed users struggled to understand the steps and design elements.

 A significant usability issue arose with the interaction involving input fields when adding a participant.
 The layout of these fields was unclear, leading to frequent user mistakes.
 The concepts were confusing, and the input field sequence did not clearly indicate the correct sequence of actions.